 The saying “there’s a method to the madness” fits well with the sales industry.
 At times, it can lend itself to an element of chaos.
 But selling is an art, and all art forms have a method behind them.
 Enter sales methodologies.

 But dig a little deeper, and it becomes clear that each practise has one common denominator: Customers.
-The buyer of a product or service is the most crucial element.
+The buyer of a product or service is always the most crucial element.

 These sales methodologies aren’t necessarily the holy grail of sales success.
 Yet in an industry where reps have garnered a reputation for selling at all costs, they help place the customer back in the spotlight.